 Where are they now?
-England’s XI from their Euro 2012 QF defeat vs Italy
+England’s XI from their Euro 2012 defeat to Italy

-The two countries met in the quarter-finals of Euro 2012, where Roy Hodgson’s England were thrashed 0-0 before Andrea Pirlo humiliated Joe Hart with a Panenka in the penalty shoot-out.
+The match took place in Kyiv, where Roy Hodgson’s England were thrashed 0-0 before Andrea Pirlo humiliated Joe Hart with a Panenka in the penalty shoot-out.

-We’ve taken a look back at the England Xl from that summer’s night in Kyiv to see how they’ve fared since.
+And, with the teams in the same Nations League group, we’ve taken a look back at the England Xl from that summer’s night in Ukraine to see how they’ve fared since.

 One of Europe’s elite goalkeepers before the tournament, the Manchester City man failed to fully recover from being plonked on his arse by Pirlo.
 Errors increasingly crept into his game and a disastrous Euro 2016, coupled with Pep Guardiola dumping him via text or something, sealed his decline.

 Spells at Torino, West Ham and Burnley failed to recapture his old magic and Hart was eventually usurped as England’s first-choice keeper by Jordan Pickford before Russia 2018.

 He’s now at Celtic, where the goalkeeper helped his new club regain the Scottish title from Rangers’ grasp.

 Johnson had made the right-back slot his own by 2012 following a successful £18million move to Liverpool three years earlier.

 After starting all England’s matches out in Ukraine, Johnson stayed at Anfield for their unlikely push for the Premier League title in 2013-14.
 He set up Wayne Rooney’s equaliser against Uruguay at the 2014 World Cup, but his powers were waning and Liverpool released him in 2015.